-The transmission line alternatives (Corridors 1, 2, 4, 5, 6, 7 and 8) and the three substation options (Alternatives 1, 3 and 4) identified for investigation in the EIA phase of the project are indicated on Figure 1 below.
+The transmission line alternatives (Corridors 1, 2, 4, 5, 6, 7, 8 and 8a) and the three substation options (Alternatives 1, 3 and 4) identified for investigation in the EIA phase of the project are indicated on Figure 1 below.
 The scoping study for this project originally examined four alternative substation sites (i.e. it included an Alternative 2) and eight alternative transmission line development corridors (i.e. including Alternative 3).
 Since the completion of the scoping report one substation alternative and one transmission line development corridor were withdrawn on the basis of technical feasibility.
+A deviation (Alternative 8a) was proposed for the Alternative 8 development corridor since the inception of the EIA phase of the project and will be addressed in the report.